0% Interest for 60 Months Available on Qualifying Equipment Purchases with Approved Credit! Read More

 It’s also possible that lack of airflow can contribute to heater problems.
 Usually, we see airflow problems when air filters are not changed out as they should be.
 But it’s also possible for blockages to happen within your furnace that prevent exhaust air from channeling outside of your home or that trap heated air so it cannot move through the system the way it needs to.

 If hot air gets trapped and your furnace begins to overheat, the system will shut off as a safety precaution.
 Our team can check your air filter, review the inside of your system, and ensure that airflow is not a problem.
+For deeper issues, we’ll assess what’s wrong with your furnace and recommend the best fix.
 If we have recommendations that can improve operation, we can talk to you and even offer usage tips.

 Pilot Light Changes